sherif-ffs/IS601-git-project/git-commands.md

 ###### Branch - A branch is an independent line of development.
 ###### Commit - A commit is a revision to a file or set of files.
 ###### Merge - Combining separate branches into a single unified branch
+###### Checkout - Git command used to create a new branch (git checkout -b) or to navigate to an existing branch (git checkout existing-branch) Similar to the cd command but for branches.